Here to Dance – Latest Dose of Good Vibes for 2025

 Where does it fit in the mix?

 In a mix, I ease this tune in at one of two points: It would fit at the tail end of a warm up section of a longer mix – just when the fluff turns to puff.
-Otherwise, it could roll gently in the wee hours of a chillout afters, when things are all sparkly and you are in love with your life, and your friends. 💚💙🩵🫂
+Otherwise, it could roll gently in the wee hours of a chill out afters, when things are all sparkly and you are in love with your life, and your friends. 💚💙🩵🫂

 Just like Groove Machine, my first release of the year, this new track’s overall genre is deep house.